grassrootseconomics/docs.grassecon.org/docs/index.md

 * [Community](/community/): Take part in and build this community and our roadmap.
 * [Operations](/ops/): Learn how to implement, support, build on and maintain a Community Inclusion Currency
-* [Legal](/legal/): Learn how legal frameworks defince and are formed around CIC issuing communities
+* [Commons](/commons/): Learn how legal frameworks and instruments define and are formed around communities
 * [Software](/software/): Join a community of developers working to build the technical stack and become a platform service provider to help communities develop their own financial instruments.
 * [Education](/edu/): Learn more about Economic Commons and other related materials.